dmbarbour/glas/docs/GlasObject.md

  * 11 - inline left then inline right (left tree should be small!)
 * stem - 01b - lower bit is inline (1) vs. offset (0) for child.
 * leaf - 001 - terminates a tree.
-* escape - 000 - operator then inline node.
+* escape - 000 - varnat operator then inline node.

 Glas values can be encoded using just inline branch, stem, and leaf nodes.
 Offsets support structure sharing, indexing, and organization within the binary.
 Offsets are encoded as a varnat (see below) and are always positive, thus it's impossible to directly represent a cycle.